TejasSingh29/eCommerce-follow-along/README.md

 Compared the entered password with the stored hashed password for authentication.
 Generated a JWT token upon successful login for authentication.
 Implemented error handling for invalid credentials and server errors.

+## Milestone 12:
+MyProductWe are filtering our myproducts
+Create get request
+Add the endpoint